 - If you do not pass the vision test, DMV will schedule a Supplemental Driving Performance Evaluation (SDPE) (driving test) for you to see if you can compensate for your vision condition.
 If your vision specialist prescribes them, you must wear your glasses or corrective contact lenses.
-If you pass the driving test, DMV will renew your driver license and add (or retain) a corrective lens restriction to your driver license.
+If you pass the driving test, DMV will renew your DL and add (or retain) a corrective lens restriction to your DL.

 If your vision specialist prescribes new eyeglasses or recommends another type of vision correction, please wait until you have completed your vision specialist’s recommendations before returning to DMV.
 DMV will retest your vision, and you may not pass the vision test if you aren’t used to your new lenses.

 - Bioptic telescopic lens wearers

 If your vision specialist has prescribed a bioptic telescopic lens for you, you may not wear your lens to pass the vision test.

 A DMV employee will give you a Report of Vision Examination (DL 62) and ask you to see your vision specialist.
 When you return with your completed DL 62, you will be asked to take an SDPE (driving test) to determine if you can drive safely while wearing your bioptic telescopic lens.
 If you pass your driving test, your license will be restricted to wearing your bioptic telescopic lens when driving.
 If you passed the driving test during the day, you will have a daylight driving restriction.
 If you passed the driving test at night, you will not have a daylight only restriction.